PeteMontgomery/mucon/readme.md

 ------------------------------------------

 - Is it a good idea to start with microservices?
-- Wrote 'The Tao of Microservice' [Manning]
+- Wrote 'The Tao of Microservices' [Manning]
 - Javascript being crappy pushed towards microservices to stay sane
 - Standard enterprise project built with muServices first
 - "Most people are using React" for front end but they used Vue